portal-labs/react-native-fast-image/README.md

 If supplied, changes the color of all the non-transparent pixels to the given color.

+---

+### `blurRadius?: number`

+If supplied, blurs the image with a gaussian blur with the supplied radius.

 ## Static Methods

 ### `FastImage.preload: (source[]) => void`